Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: NOMA-based semantic communication

 \subsubsection{Metrics}

-In semantic communication, the performance metrics used to assess transmission performance are no longer the same as those used in traditional bit-based communication such as bit-error-rate (BER) or block-error-rate (BLR).
-The main concern of this paper is the transmission of image and text semantic information.
+For semantic communication, the performance metrics used to assess the transmission performance are different from those used in traditional bit-based communication such as bit-error-rate (BER) or block-error-rate (BLR).
+And the main concern of this paper is the transmission of image and text semantic information.
 For image transmission, structural similarity (SSIM)\cite{ssim} and peak signal-to-noise ratio (PSNR) are two widely adopted metrics for measuring the similarity of two images.
-SSIM primarily evaluates two images in terms of luminance, contrast, and structure while PSNR measures the relationship between the maximum value of the image matrix and the background noise.
+SSIM primarily evaluates the two images in terms of luminance, contrast, and structure, whilst the PSNR assesses the relationship between the maximum value of the image matrix and the background noise.

-As for measuring the sentence transmission performance, two metrics in \cite{deepsc} are adopted, which are bilingual evaluation understudy (BLEU) score and sentence similarity\cite{bert}.
-The BLEU score measures mainly the similarity at the word level, while sentence similarity takes account of both the context information of each word and the meanings of sentences.
+To measure the sentence transmission performance, two metrics from \cite{deepsc} are adopted, which include bilingual evaluation understudy (BLEU) score and sentence similarity\cite{bert}.
+The BLEU score mainly measures the similarity at the word level, while the sentence similarity take account of both the context information of each word and the meaning of sentences.